-ROI is now well known as a general purpose decision metric for evaluating capital acquisitions, projects, programs, and initiatives of many kinds, as well as more traditional financial investments in stock shares or the use of venture capital.
-Popularity notwithstanding, the metric is often used by those with a limited understanding of its weaknesses and its unique strengths.
+ROI has become popular in the last few decades as a general purpose metric for evaluating capital acquisitions, projects, programs, initiatives, as well as traditional financial investments in stock shares or the use of venture capital.
+The metric is frequently used for such purposes, but decision makers and analysts should be aware that ROI figures are often often produced and used by those with a poor understanding of the metric's strengths, weaknesses, and unique input data requirements.

 • The ROI concept and the meaning of return on investment